kochan4php/laratodo/README.md

 # Laratodo

-Laratodo is a simple todolist app, with little features.
+Laratodo is a simple todolist app, with some features.
 Free to use and you can add your task today.
 Made with love for web artisans

 # Setup Project